 IL-23 is a key cytokine produced by antigen-presenting cells that is necessary for the development of pathogenic lymphocytes that drive abnormal differentiation of keratinocytes and inflammation, the hallmarks of psoriasis.

-It has been concluded that the recombinant IL-23 injection model has the advantage of being a quick and effective way to acutely induce psoriasis.
+Therefore, it has been concluded that the recombinant IL-23 injection psoriasis model has the advantage of being a quick and effective way to acutely induce psoriasis in vivo.

 Case study